DarrenZal/knowledgecommons/setup.md

 - **Import Errors**: Ensure you've installed all dependencies with `pip install -e .`
 - **Configuration Issues**: Check that your config file has valid YAML syntax
 - **Database Connection Problems**: Verify that any external databases are running and accessible
-- **LLM API Errors**: Check that your API keys are correctly configured
+- **LLM API Errors**: Check that your API keys are correctly set in the `.env` file
+- **Environment Variables**: If API keys aren't being loaded, make sure python-dotenv is installed and the `.env` file is in the correct location
+- **Embedding Model Errors**: If you encounter issues with the Stella model, try using `sentence_transformers` as a fallback

 For more help, please open an issue on the GitHub repository.